gyamposudodzi/gyamposudodzi/README.md

 <!-- Short Bio -->
 ### 🧠 About Me

-- 🔭 Currently building **The Lazarus Project**: a smart AI-powered live forex trading system using MT5 & XGBoost
+- 🔭 Currently building **The Lazarus Project**: a smart AI-powered live forex trading system using MT5 & XGBoost for and me and my friend.
 - 🌱 Learning professional **forex strategies**, **AI in trading**, and **risk management systems**
 - ⚡ On a mission to solve **real-world problems in Africa** through smart technology
 - 💬 Ask me about `ML`, `Forex`, `React`, `Firebase`, `MT5`, and turning bold ideas into reality